-There is a complete copy of the parents' policies on the nursery website www.littlehands.uk also, we can print off any part you wish to keep.
+There is a complete copy of the parents' policies on the nursery website www.littlehands.co.uk also, we can print off any part you wish to keep.

-We also have further details and information for Learning & Development, Child Protection and Health & Safety available at nursery.
+Further details and information for Learning & Development, Child Protection and Health & Safety are also available at nursery.
 Information regarding safeguarding children at Little Hands features in all our policies.
+Whilst restrictions are in place due to the Covid-19 pandemic, our procedures will be updated accordingly to comply with the Government guidelines.

-If there are any questions arising from this policy folder, please do not hesitate to discuss them with a member of staff.
+Please do not hesitate to discuss any questions arising from these policies with a member of staff.